venkataravuri/nexthink-assignment/README.md

 Every component in solution ecosystem should be **Tenant Aware**.

-- Detect & propagate with TenantID across layers. in REST API?
+- Detect & propagate with TenantID across layers.
-	- Tenant ID detected from URL Path or from Domain Name (e.g., https://.com//
+	- Tenant ID can be detected from URL Path or from Domain Name (e.g., https://???.nexthink.com/)
 	- Can be from custom Http header like **X-TENANT-ID**
    	- Or from JWT token claims
 - Propagate TenantID across inter system communcation through HTTP headers X-TENANT-ID
-	- Extract Tenant ID and set TenantContext, make it available to local threads.
+	- Extract TenantID, create TenantContext, make it available to local threads.
 - Make tenant-specific Data Soures or Connection Pools.
 - Implement tenant level rate-limits to avoid Noisy Neighbours.
 - Leverage **PostgreSQL Row-Level Security** feature for tenant level data access constraints & isolation.

 #### Service-to-Service Communincaitons

-Services are communicate through event-driven mechanism over a pub/sub channel.
+Service to service communication is through event-driven mechanism over a pub/sub channel.
 Each each service emits events which are subscribed by other services to perform the actions.
-For example, digital experience service can emit notification events which are subsribed by Remote Actions service to delevier to user.
+For example, digital experience service can emit notification or action events which are subsribed by Remote Actions service to delevier to user.

 > Employ resiliency techniques ( Retry ( Rate Limiter ( Circuit Breaker ( Timeout ( Bulkhead ( Function() ) ) ) ) )

-Adopt gRPC for internal API innovacations with Google Proto Buffers.
+Adopt gRPC for internal API innovocations with Google Proto Buffers.

 ##### Peer-to-Peer Choregraphy & Centralized Workflow/Orchestration Engine

-Peer to peer task choreography using Pub/sub model works for simplest flows, but this approach has following issues:
+Peer-to-peer task choreography using Pub/sub model works for simplest flows, but this approach has following issues:
 - Process flows are “embedded” within the code of multiple microservices
 - As the number of microservices grow and the complexity of the processes increases, getting visibility into these distributed workflows becomes difficult without a central orchestrator.
 - Cannot answer "How much progress made in workflow?
 How many steps were complete?"